gharials/dev-path/docs/programming/math-prog.md

 | $2$ | $4$     | $2$       |
 | $3$ | $8$     | $3$       |
 | $4$ | $16$    | $4$       |

+???+ question "Problems"
+    1. What is the relationship between the number of digits in a binary number and its logarithm with base $2$?